At a glance

 - Annual Subscription: $199 per month at full price.
 Each year, the subscription renews on the date of initiation; for example, subscriptions that begin on June 10 renew on June 10 each year.

 - Discounted Annual Subscription: $99 per month.
 This is a limited-time (though there’s no set end date) offer available to new customers and select current monthly customers.

 All subscriptions renew at then-current rates.
 For instance, should the full-price annual subscription increase from $199 to $219 while your subscription is active, you’ll be charged the new membership fee of $219 at your next renewal date.

-Motley Fool doesn’t refund or prorate canceled subscriptions, save for annual subscriptions canceled within 30 days.
+Motley Fool doesn’t refund or prorate canceled subscriptions, except for a 30-day money-back guarantee on annual subscriptions.
 However, subscribers may apply balances remaining on canceled subscriptions to other Motley Fool premium service subscriptions.

 Here is what you get with your Motley Fool Stock Advisor subscription:

 1. New Recommendations

 Each month, Stock Advisor subscribers receive two “new recommendations,” one each from Motley Fool co-founders David and Tom Gardner.